 “The medics were screaming for help, because they were overwhelmed,” remembered Montalvo, 25, a member of the International Indigenous Youth Council at Standing Rock.
 He looked up through white mists of tear gas, cut by screams and shouts on the bridge.
 Native elders stood motionless in front of barricades of razor wire, clutching feathers, burning prayer bundles of sage, holding their ground.
 They were unarmed, eyes shut tight against the clouds of pepper spray.
 Others held up plywood shields or the tops of plastic bins against the spray.
 “Disperse!” shouted police, who then unleashed a fire hose, soaking protesters in the sub-freezing temperatures.
 Icicles formed on their hair.
 Their winter jackets crunched.

-Posted by Gordon Duff, Senior Editor on February 22, 2017, With 1523 Reads Filed under Government & Politics.
+Posted by Gordon Duff, Senior Editor on February 22, 2017, With 1591 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.